Penguins beat Blue Jackets 5-4 in OT to take 3-0 series lead

 But the Penguins regained their composure and pushed back hard during the second period to tie the score at 3-3.

 At 5:21, Rust got his second goal of the series when he tipped Brian Dumoulin's shot through Bobrovsky's pads.
-Then, with Werenski flat on the ice bleeding profusely from a puck to the face, Rust got another one when he redirected a shot from Evgeni Malkin to tie the score at 13:25.
-Werenski returned in the third period with a full facemask and a significant cut and bruise under his right eye - he tweeted a photo of his face after the game that showed his eye nearly swollen shut.
+Then, with Werenski flat on the ice bleeding profusely from the wound on his face, Malkin tied the score at 13:25.

-The teams traded goals in the third period before Guentzel beat Bobrovsky for the winner.
+Guentzel scored Pittsburgh's first goal in the opening period and got another in the third period before beating Bobrovsky for the winner in OT.

-With Dubinsky in the box for cross-checking, Guentzel got his second goal of the game 11:48 into the third period to give the Penguins the 4-3 lead.
+''We had to stay with it,'' Crosby said. ''We got some unfortunate bounces there a couple times.
+We just tried to stay in it and give ourselves a chance.
+(Fleury) makes a big save in overtime that probably changed the game.''

-Dubinsky made amends, though, jumping on a rebound and banging it past Fleury at 15:11 to tie the score and force OT.
+The Blue Jackets, who are in the playoffs for just the third time in their 17-year history, trail 3-0 in the series.

 NOTES: Columbus was penalized twice for having too many men on the ice. ...
 Pittsburgh C Nick Bonino took a puck in the face in the first period and immediately left the ice.
 He returned later in the period. ...
 F Sonny Milano was recalled from Cleveland of the American Hockey League to replace Matt Calvert, who was suspended a game for breaking his stick on Pittsburgh's Tom Kuhnhackl on Friday night.